 - Three former players have gone on to U.S. Men's National Team appearances, while four currently play in MLS.
 Ryan Johnson, a seven-year MLS veteran, currently competes in Japan's Super League.

-- Received Ohio Division I Coach of the Year Award in 2012, while receiving votes for National Coach of the Year in 2010 and 2012.
+- Received Ohio Division I Coach of the Year Award in 2012 and 2014, while receiving votes for National Coach of the Year in 2010 and 2012.
 Named 2009 Great Lakes Assistant Coach of the Year by the NSCAA and was a finalist for National Assistant Coach of the Year.

 - Has compiled a career record of 61-28-17 (.656), making him the winningest coach in Xavier history based on winning percentage.
 His .656 mark ranks among the nation's top-20 for active Div.
 I coaches with at least five years of experience.